KacperDula/Kacper_Dula_SevOpa/README.md

-📅 Booking Management Dashboard
+Booking Management Dashboard

-A full-stack booking management platform built with a Spring Boot backend and a React (Vite) frontend.
+This project is a full-stack booking management system consisting of a Spring Boot backend API and a React (Vite) frontend dashboard.
-The application runs fully locally using PostgreSQL and supports the complete booking flow from authentication to service management.
+The application runs entirely locally using PostgreSQL and demonstrates a complete booking workflow, including authentication, service management, and booking operations.

-✨ Features
+Features

-🔐 Secure REST API
+Secure REST API
-Spring Boot 3.2 with JWT authentication, BCrypt password hashing, and role-based access (admin / user).
+Implemented using Spring Boot 3.2 with JWT-based authentication, BCrypt password hashing, and role-based authorization (admin and user roles).

-🛠️ Service & Booking Management
+Service and Booking Management

-Admins manage services (create, update, delete)

-Users create, update, cancel, and view their bookings
+Administrators can create, update, and delete services, while authenticated users can create, update, cancel, and view their bookings.

-🗄️ PostgreSQL + Flyway
-Automatic database migrations with seed data (default admin + example services).
+Database and Migrations
+PostgreSQL is used for persistent data storage, with Flyway handling automatic schema migrations and initial seed data.

-📘 Swagger API Docs
+API Documentation
-Interactive API documentation available at: http://localhost:8080/swagger-ui/index.html
+Swagger/OpenAPI documentation is available at: http://localhost:8080/swagger-ui/index.html

-💻 React Dashboard
+Frontend Dashboard
-Built with Vite, React Router, and Axios.
-Includes protected routes and a responsive layout.
+A responsive React application built with Vite, React Router, and Axios, featuring protected routes and form-based interactions.

-🧰 Tech Stack
+Technology Stack
 Layer	Technologies
 Backend	Java 21, Spring Boot 3.2, Spring Security, JPA, Hibernate Frontend	React (Vite), React Router, Axios
 Database	PostgreSQL, Flyway
-📋 Requirements
+Prerequisites

 Java 21